Kurun-pan/riscv-emu/artifacts/linux/README.md

 $ cd ..
 ```

-Note: Fail to boot Linux when we use the latest version?
+Note: Does the latest version fail to boot?

 ### Build OpenSBI boot loader